blakeblackshear/frigate/README.md

         value_template: '{{ states.sensor.frigate_debug.attributes["coral"]["inference_speed"] }}'
         unit_of_measurement: 'ms'
 ```
+## Using a custom model
+Models for both CPU and EdgeTPU (Coral) are bundled in the image.
+You can use your own models with volume mounts:
+- CPU Model: `/cpu_model.tflite`
+- EdgeTPU Model: `/edgetpu_model.tflite`
+- Labels: `/labelmap.txt`

 ## Tips
 - Lower the framerate of the video feed on the camera to reduce the CPU usage for capturing the feed